Self hosted

 Integrating Google Maps API Key

 You’ll need a Google Maps API key to display maps with subnet locations in the phpIPAM web UI.
-Visit the Google Maps API documentation to obtain your API key, and then enter it in the phpIPAM settings.
+You can browse out to the Google Maps API documentation to obtain your API key, and then enter it in the phpIPAM settings.

 Advanced Configuration and Customization

-phpIPAM offers a range of advanced configuration options for device-specific integration, multi-host container management, and more.
-Explore the available environment variables, Docker secrets, and store data options to optimize your IP address management setup.
+There are a few advanced configuration options to note.
+There are things like device-specific integration, multi-host container management, and other features.
+You can also use Docker secrets and store your data options to help with your IP address management.

 Patching phpIPAM and Upgrading to New Versions